Investigate alerts in Microsoft Defender XDR

 From the Manage alerts pane, you can then classify all of the related alerts at the same time.
 Here's an example.

-If similar alerts were already classified in the past, you can save time by using Microsoft 365 Defender recommendations to learn how the other alerts were resolved.
+If similar alerts were already classified in the past, you can save time by using Microsoft Defender XDR recommendations to learn how the other alerts were resolved.
 From the summary details section, select Recommendations.

 The Recommendations tab provides next-step actions and advice for investigation, remediation, and prevention.
 Here's an example.

-Suppress an alert
+Tune an alert

-Alert suppression provides the ability to tune and manage alerts in advance.
+Alert tuning provides the ability to tune and manage alerts in advance.
 This streamlines the alert queue and saves triage time by hiding or resolving alerts automatically, each time a certain expected organizational behavior occurs, and rule conditions are met.

-Create rule conditions to suppress alerts
+Create rule conditions to tune alerts

 IOCs are indicators such as files, processes, scheduled tasks, and other evidence types that trigger the alert.

+- For example, select the triggering evidence Entity Role: Trigger, equals, and any to stop the alert when triggered by any IOC added in the alert.
 All the properties of this 'evidence' will auto populate as a new subgroup in the respective fields below.

 Condition values are not case sensitive.